All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I adjust my nutrition while on the recovery stack?

 Protein intake becomes more important.
 Target 0.8-1.2g per pound of bodyweight daily to give your body the raw materials for tissue repair.
 GH peptides support muscle protein synthesis, but they need adequate amino acids to work with.
 Caloric intake should match your training demands.
-Do not cut calories aggressively while running a recovery protocol.
+Don't cut calories aggressively while running a recovery protocol.

 Start Your Progress Today